 |Clock Speed||3.5 GHz (Base) / 4 GHz (Turbo)|

 |Cache||32 MB (L3)|

 Ryzen Threadripper 1900X is the most affordable processor in the AMD Ryzen Threadripper lineup.
 This is an Octa-core processor and comes with 16MB cache (L3).
-It physical has only 8 cores but can almost double its performance as it can execute 16 threads simultaneously in multi-threading applications and softwares.
+It physically has only 8 cores but can almost double its performance as it can execute 16 threads simultaneously in multi-threading applications and softwares.
 The processor has got base clock speed of 3.8 GHz and turbo speed of 4 GHz.
-It comes with total of 20MB cache (16MB L3 + 4MB L2) and XFR with up to +200 MHz and also support 64 PCIe lanes.
+It comes with total of 20MB cache (16MB L3 + 4MB L2) and XFR with up to +200 MHz and also supports 64 PCIe lanes.

 |AMD Ryzen Threadripper 1900X Processor Specifications|

 |Clock Speed||3.8 GHz (Base) / 4 GHz (Turbo)|